MichaelCurrin/dev-cheatsheets/cheatsheets/web/html/forms.md

 ## Name attribute

 The `name` is optionally set on an input and must match the `id`.

-If you don't need it, you can leave it out.
+According to W3 Schools [name attribute](https://www.w3schools.com/tags/att_input_name.asp) page:

+- The `name` is used to
-According to W3 Schools, the `name `is used to to reference elements in a JavaScript or to reference form data after a form is submitted.
+    - Reference elements in a JavaScript, or
+    - Rreference form data after a form is submitted.

-Form elements with a `name` attribute will have their values passed when submitting a form.
+- Form elements with a `name` attribute will have their values passed when submitting a form.

+In the case of a text input, each `name` value is unique.

+But in the case of [Radio buttons](#radios-buttons), the value must be repeated in order to **group** elements.

 ## Text input